 Let me begin with saying that we did not see that movie after all.
 No reviews to give, sorry!
 Secondly, I notice while thinking about this post that we don’t have an appetizer section – which I will fix later on today.

 Always a bit hit, this recipe is a sweet and savory, light and very simple to create.
 The salt from the bacon really compliments the sweetness of the sugars and I love the crunchiness of the water chestnuts (a vegetable that grows in wet marshland, under the water).
 Really, an odd but delicious combination!

-Coconut Aminos (or Wheat-free Tamari, if you eat a little soy)
+- Coconut Aminos (or Wheat-free Tamari, if you do a little soy)

 Follow this appetizer with one of our Paleo Salads!